 In addition to working on issues in the Colorado River basin, this position will assist other attorneys within the unit in managing the legal aspects of the State’s other interstate compacts.
 The position will also assist those attorneys and the clients in navigating issues at the intersection of federal reserved water rights, federal environmental programs, and state water rights administration within Colorado.

-This recruitment may be used to fill multiple positions in the Department of Law.
+This recruitment may be used to fill more than one Assistant Attorney General position in the Department of Law.

 Salary note: Although a salary range is listed, salary will be set commensurate with the successful candidate’s qualifications and in compliance with the Equal Pay for Equal Work Act.

 - Be admitted to the Colorado bar or be clearly eligible to waive into the Colorado Bar and be in good standing at the time of application.
 Applicants eligible to waive into the bar must be eligible to Practice Pending Admission.

 Our ideal candidates will have many, or most, of the following skills and attributes: